mongodb/realm-practice/node/README.md

 - Progress listener
 - Handling of a client reset error, with code to recover objects added and/or updated client-side when Sync wasn't available
 - Custom logging function

+## To run this application
+- Create a MongoDB Realm application and enable Realm Sync
+- Replace the `"<Application ID>"` with your Realm app id in `index.js`
+- Replace the `"<Partition Value>"` with the partition you want to sync with in `index.js`
+- npm install
+- npm start